 In all site design and layout, careful attention to open space is important.
-Those lots that front on the golf course, open space or possess strong view orientations may install a community-designed view wall or fence on the rear property line.
+Those lots that front on the golf course, open space or possess strong view orientations may install a community-designed view wall on the rear property line.
 If a solid wall is desired along the side property line(s), the solid side yard wall must end at a distance of 15 feet from the property corner.
 A single pilaster is required at each property line corner on both sides in the rear.
 In addition, those lots that require preservation of view corridors will not be permitted to install improvements, plant trees or other plant material that are taller than 4 feet within a distance of 15 feet from the rear yard property corner.
-Lots requiring a cone of vision are determined by the DRC.
-Designers are responsible for confirming cone of vision restriction prior to submitting plans for review.